How To See STEM Everywhere

 Discover calming, interest-led STEM activities designed for autistic and ADHD learners.
 This sensory-friendly guide explores gentle, low-pressure ways to make STEM meaningful — with ideas tailored to your child’s unique interests and sensory needs.

-Play Meets Project: How to Bring Video Games into Your Homeschool Learning
+How to Use Video Games for Homeschool Learning (Gameschooling Ideas)

 Discover how video games can spark creativity and design thinking in your homeschool.
 From building sensory spaces in The Sims 4 to crafting worlds in Minecraft, learn neuro-affirming ways to turn gaming into meaningful project-based learning